Cricketer Amanda Potgieter Biography - Cricket Profile

 ---|

-- Part of the squad that reached the finals of the Women's Cricket World Cup.
+- Being part of the England women's team that reached the finals of the Women's World Cup in 2009.

 One Day Internationals (ODIs)